ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

 Stakeholder engagement and corporate culture

-The Board places great importance on effective engagement with key stakeholders and aims to understand the views and interests of stakeholders so that these can be appropriately considered as part of its decision-making.
-The Strategic Report in our Annual Report includes a description of how this engagement has worked in practice during 2024 and a statement about how the Directors have discharged their duty under s172 of the Companies Act 2006.
-We aim for a happy, well-motivated and committed workforce to deliver long-term success for the Group.
+We aim for a happy, motivated and committed workforce to deliver long-term success for the Group.
 As such, it is important to the Board that our employees know they are valued and recognise that our success depends on their continued invaluable contribution.
 This is reflected in the way that the Board and Senior Executive Team (SET) operate.
-A more detailed explanation of the Board and SET’s interaction and their monitoring of culture is given in the Corporate Governance Report in our Annual Report.
+A more detailed explanation of the Board and SET’s interaction and their monitoring of culture is given in the Corporate Governance Report.

-Build Trust
+Build trust

 The Board recognises the importance of disseminating clear and understandable information about the Group and its activities and maintaining regular dialogue with our stakeholders to ensure their views are understood and considered.
 The Board receives information on the Group’s employee engagement programme, including details of the results of the annual employee engagement survey, and regular feedback from the Executive Directors on their discussions with shareholders, potential investors, suppliers, partners and customers.

-Board Capabilities
+Board capabilities

 The Board comprises experienced Directors who collectively have considerable expertise in the following areas: